KaeruDev/vscode-animalese-extended/README.md

 > **All commands are prefaced with the namespace `vscode-animalese:`.**

 -   `Enable/Disable/Toggle Animalese Sounds`: Self-explanatory.
--   `Set Animalese Volume/Voice`: Self-explanatory
+-   `Set Animalese Volume/Voice`: Self-explanatory.
+-   `Toggle Only Animalese SFX`: Toggles between playing only sound effects (no vocal sounds) or all sounds.
+-   `Toggle Harmonic Animalese SFX`: Toggles whether sound effects include harmonic overtones for richer sound.

 ## More Detailed Configuration List